fearless23/ds_and_algo/src/ds/Graph/README.md

 In above example, only change in E also points to D.
 - E has 3 children, one is D which is already visited
 - We need to ignore visited node, else infinite loop

+## Multiple paths
+- If we have multiple paths to a node, we can continue finding paths and then at the end return the smallest path.
+- Look for dijkstra